leo20826/oj-uci-docs/docs/judge/status_codes.md

 # Status codes

-This page lists all status codes encountered on the VNOJ and their description.
+This page lists all status codes encountered on the K23OJ and their description.
 It should be noted that it is possible for a test case to be given multiple status codes (indeed, this is usually the case for non-AC verdicts), in which case the one with the highest priority will be displayed.
 This page lists status codes in order of increasing priority.

 ## AC - Accepted